Geodesic Noise and Gravitational Wave Observations by Pulsar Timing Arrays: Effect on GW observations

-{\em Effect on GW observations.---} Geodesic noise is an additional contribution in PTA GW searches.
-We can estimate the impact on GW searches by using our estimate of $\eta$ as the timing noise in sensitivity calculations for the characteristic strain $h_c$ observed by PTA networks as a function of frequency $f$ \cite{Moore2015}.
+Geodesic noise is an additional contribution in PTA GW searches.
+We can estimate the impact on GW searches by using our estimate of $\eta$ as the timing noise in sensitivity calculations for the characteristic strain $h_c$ observed by PTA networks as a function of frequency $f$.
 The sensitivity curves can be calculated for two distinct cases.
-The first is for the case of a monochromatic source
+The first is for the case of a monochromatic source \cite{Moore2015}

-where $1/\delta{t}$ is the cadence and $T$ is the overall length of observation.
+where $N_\text{p}$ is the number of pulsars in the array, $1/\delta{t}$ is the cadence and $T$ is the overall length of observation.
 This would be relevant for GWs arising from individual astrophysical systems such as super-massive black hole binaries.
-The second is the case of a stochastic background
+The second is the case of a stochastic background \cite{Moore2015}

 This would arise for the case where the signal is made up of many confused sources or, in principle, a cosmological background generated at high redshift.
+We use the same normalisation factors as obtained by \citet{Moore2015} in (\ref{eq:mono}) and (\ref{eq:gwb}).
 In Figure~\ref{fig:sensitivity} we show how the median and 95\% upper limit on $\eta$ translates into characteristic strain sensitivity for both cases.
-We compare this with the sensitivity curves for SKA assuming $T=20$ years monitoring $N_\mathrm{p}= 100$ pulsars timed fortnightly with a timing error standard deviation of $30$~ns \cite{Moore2014}.
+We compare this with the sensitivity curves for SKA assuming $T=20$ years monitoring $N_\mathrm{p}= 100$ pulsars timed fortnightly with an expected timing error standard deviation of $30$~ns \cite{Moore2014}.